Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

 For a better intuition of the properties of the problem class, we shall discuss its components one by one and examine special cases that are relevant in biology in Section~\ref{sec_modeling}.
 We will illustrate the concept by providing examples in Section~\ref{sec_examples}.
-Finally, we discuss numerical methods for solving \eqref{eq_generalIOC} and review previous work in IOC and IRL in Section~\ref{sec_methods}.
+We discuss numerical methods for solving \eqref{eq_generalIOC} and review \sreview the state-of-the-art in IOC and IRL \ereview in Section~\ref{sec_methods}. \sreview We provide links to valuable previous work especially in the robotics and model predictive control communities, which may serve as a good basis for future gIOC methods for applications in biology. \ereview